 23. When should I seek treatment for a broken nose?

-24. How Will Dr. Bennett diagnose a broken nose?
+24. How will Dr. Bennett diagnose a broken nose?

 25. What forms of treatment are available to repair a broken nose?

 If you notice a slight headache the first couple of days, do not be alarmed.
 This is normal.
 If you experience any other pain or discomfort, you can either take the pain medication prescribed to you by Dr. Bennett, or use an over-the-counter pain medication like Tylenol.
 Avoid ibuprofen and other non-steroidal pain medications as they can make it hard for you to stop bleeding.

 During your consultation, Dr. Bennett will be sure to explain which procedures are in your best interest, as well as the length of time it will take to complete all procedures.

 Yes.
 In fact, Dr. Bennett prefers to combine procedures.
 It not only saves patients money, since you do not have to pay double the fees for anesthesia and the operating room, but it also minimizes your downtime, since you only have to go through one recovery period.
 Common procedures that are performed together are sinus surgery, deviated septum surgery, rhinoplasty, inferior turbinate reduction, and repair of nasal valve collapse.